 Clear all outputs before you save and commit the files.
 That way, Git only tracks changes to the input

+Download the notebook as a markdown file allowing diffs to be tracked in Git as normal

 nbdime

 ReviewNB

 Nextjournal is a promising take on notebooks that simplifies the process of making reproducible research.
 Currently it is only in beta, and for private research, but if it has a free version when it becomes established it would be a good option allowing a ‘Google Docs’ style of version control